Expand To Show Full Article

-1- High speed liquid chromatography.
-As the separation is completed within few minutes.
+1- High-speed liquid chromatography.
+The separation is completed within a few minutes.

-High performance is the result of may factor: Smaller particles of the stationary phase, uniform pore size, high pressure column slurry packing techniques, accurate low volume of the sample injected, sensitive detector, and good pump system.
+High performance is the result of many factors: Smaller particles of the stationary phase, uniform pore size, high-pressure column slurry packing techniques, accurate low volume of the sample injected, sensitive detector, and good pump system.

 {tocify} $title={Table of Contents}

-The separation occurs because each component in the mixture interacts differently with the stationary phase (Yellow component) will move slowly through the column, while the molecules that interact less strongly (blue component) will moves rapidly though the column.
+The separation occurs because each component in the mixture interacts differently with the stationary phase (Yellow component) will move slowly through the column, while the molecules that interact less strongly (blue component) will move rapidly through the column.

 HPLC column

-In HPLC the stationary phase has two characters:- has small particles size (5.0 - 10.0 µm). and packed under high pressure.
+In HPLC the stationary phase has two characters:- has a small particle size (5.0 - 10.0 µm). and packed under high pressure.

 Classification of Chromatography (HPLC)